SW engineering, engineering management and the business of software

 • consume metrics

-Usually this means wiring up business logic (such as user or revenue growht) or engineering stats (such as number of releases) into business intelligence platforms of some kind.
+Usually this means wiring up business logic (such as user or revenue growth) or engineering stats (such as number of releases) into business intelligence platforms of some kind.
 Publishing means you need automated output of reports or dashboards and consumption usually means output via email (not great) slack (ok) or wall mounted TVs (my favorite!).

 Obviously, be cautious of what you measure.
 Vanity stats must be ruthlessly culled.